bsinkule/Grid-Template-Areas/README.md

 ## Conclusion
 * I hope this helped show how easy it can be to use CSS Grid Template Areas to achieve responsive layouts that will look good on mobile phones, tablets and desktops.
 * I recommend using Flexbox to style the content-elements (i.e. `<p>`, `<img>`, `<a>`, etc.) that you put as children of your grid area elements, as we did with the `nav ul` in the 700px media query.
 * Play around with the design.
-You could easily add in more sections, or make a 4 column layout for desktops that includes a right sidebar for advertising.
+You could easily add in more sections, or make a four column layout for desktops that includes a right sidebar for advertising.
 The possibilities are endless.
 Enjoy!